The Ugly Side of Beauty

 The certification process is conducted by an independent USDA accredited agency.
 The accredited agency actually does the certifying process in compliance with the USDA regulations.

-- Manufacturers must be certified and undergo inspections to meet all NOP manufacturing requirements.
-They must keep an active log book and agree to random inspections.
+- Manufacture must be certified and undergo inspections to meet all NOP manufacturing requirements.

 - All layout and labeling information must be completed, submitted and approved before going to print, ensuring both the label and product are in compliance with NOP regulations.